Wade–Giles: Punctuation

-Wade–Giles uses hyphens to separate all syllables within a word (whereas Pīnyīn separates syllables only in specially defined cases, using hyphens or closing (right) single quotation marks as appropriate).
+Wade–Giles uses hyphens to separate all syllables within a word (whereas Pinyin separates syllables only in specially defined cases, using hyphens or closing (right) single quotation marks as appropriate).

 If a syllable is not the first in a word, its first letter is not capitalized, even if it is part of a proper noun.
 The use of apostrophe-like characters, hyphens, and capitalization is frequently not observed in place names and personal names.
 For example, the majority of overseas Taiwanese people write their given names like "Tai Lun" or "Tai-Lun", whereas the Wade–Giles is actually "Tai-lun".
 (See also Chinese names.)